PHA is "Being Family"

 — Domik, Our Day Centers

-PHA is operating three Domik Day Centers which are places away from the orphanages where Bible lessons, life skills lessons, and fellowship with Christian adults can happen.
+PHA is operating two Domik Day Centers which are places away from the orphanages where Bible lessons, life skills lessons, and fellowship with Christian adults can happen.

 — Summer Camps

 Our Summer camps are a special time for the vulnerable youth PHA serves where they can connect with each other as well as American and Ukrainian volunteers.
 With Bible and life lessons, activities, arts and crafts, and a wide variety of fun and games, camp is a highlight for many in the PHA family.

 — Family Homes

 PHA provides housing to serve orphans and others in need.
 Some stay on an ongoing basis while attending trade or technical school, others stay for a short term as they receive help during a temporary crisis, and others are simply there on weekends and holidays while still attending school at an orphanage.
 Family Homes serve as places for weekends, holidays, meals, mentorship, and refuge.